constellation-app/constellation/STYLE_GUIDELINES.md

 ## New lines

--   Keep code under 80 columns where appropriate.
+-   Keep code under 80 columns where readability isn't sacrificed doing so.
     Break up statements if you must.

     -   There are some exceptions (the `PreferencesFrame` class, for instance) where breaking things up is even uglier, so the 80 column limit is occasionally ignored.
+In these instances, try as best as you can to limit the code to 120 columns.

 -   Avoid the chaining madness that has afflicted Java programming of late, where dots are placed at the end (or even beginning) of